danioxoli/mvar_spatial_association_mapping/sample_data/demo_data_README.md

 **id** = unique id of the geometry

-**q** = belonging quartile interval of the assigned variable observations (a,b,c,d).
+**q** = belonging quartile (from 1 to 4) interval of the assigned variable observations (a,b,c,d).
 Quartiles are used to simulate the similarity of the different variable observations within each cell.
+Value 0 indicates instead random assignment of the observations.

 **a**, **b**,**c**, **d** = simulated variable observations (to be used for multivariate spatial clusters and outliers mapping)